lyf201753/pcileech-fpga/ZDMA/readme.md

-LightingZDMA - PCIe to Thunderbolt:
+LightningZDMA - PCIe to Thunderbolt:
 =================
-This project contains software and HDL code for the [LightingZDMA board](https://lightningz.net/).
+This project contains software and HDL code for the [LightningZDMA board](https://lightningz.net/).

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.